 The Varsity Match

-For the University Varsity Match, the Ladies team will consist of 6 players who play on the Tuesday of the Varsity Week.
+For the University Varsity Match, the Ladies team will consist of 6 players who play on the Thursday of the Varsity Week.
 The format consists of 18 holes of foursomes in the morning followed by 18 holes of singles in the afternoon.
 This format is the same for the Divots Varsity Match on the Wednesday of that week.

 The Blues team itself is comprised of 12 players (10 full blues and 2 reserves or 'Dinner' blues).
 The Dinner Match between both team's respective 11th and 12th men takes place on the Thursday and the winner is decided by the outcome of one foursomes match in the morning and two 18 hole singles matches in the afternoon.
 At Aldeburgh last year, Sam Hitchcock and Lee Priest (Oxford), both former Divots Captains, took on Max Higgo and Tommy Zhao (Cambridge).
 The losing side has to pick up the bill for the Varsity Match Dinner.